Pork butt is one of those recipes that I like to save for special occasions when there’s a family gathering, or I feel like indulging myself.

 All of these actually don’t come from the butt end of the pig but the upper part of the pig’s shoulder.

-While they come from the same cut of meat, the pork butt sits a little higher and toward the back area, while the pork shoulder is further down towards the top of the leg.
+While they come from the same cut of meat, the smoked pulled pork butt sits a little higher and toward the back area, while the pork shoulder is further down towards the top of the leg.

 You won’t go wrong whichever you choose.